 It has been determined that people smoking in their 40’s and 50’s, if they continue to do so for another decade, their risk of death increases 3-4 times than that of non-smokers.

 Seeing these statistics makes smokers very nervous, and you guessed, wanting to smoke even more.

-So how can the cycle of smoking addiction be broken?
+So how can the cycle of smoking be broken?
 The answer is “Hypnosis”.
 Smokers usually tried at least once to stop on their own, yet only about 5-7% succeed.
 However, there have been many studies showing the benefits of using hypnotherapy (using hypnosis therapeutically).

 For example, a study of 71 smokers that had a two-year follow up after they quit smoking, showed that those who used hypnosis were twice as likely to be smoke-free than those who quit cold turkey.